 My friend’s father was and is her hero.
 He kept her safe from the storm, even when he himself bore the brunt of it.

 So, what do you do when your ex is trash talking you all over town?
 Remember heroes don’t wrestle pigs.

 You’ve got this, Ann.
-You’re not alone.
+You’re a hero.

 Sending you all the love and strength I have,

 The Total Coparenting Transformation is my simple, proven curriculum that helps divorced parents move from drama to peace.
 This highly-acclaimed, self paced course is a total game-changer.
 Give your children the gift of a parent at peace.